 The Lowes started climbing in the rugged cliffs above their house when they were kids.
 Years later, they began climbing the steep waterfalls and snow couloirs.
 Alex Lowe was not related to the other Lowes mentioned earlier.
 He lived in Utah for several years and climbed many difficult routes.
 He was considered one of the greatest climbers of his generation.
 Sadly, Alex died in an avalanche on Shishapangma in Tibet.

 Several lower angled ice couloirs and gullies were being climbed in the Wasatch Mountains.
 Climbers then started to try more difficult routes.
 One of the first major ice routes to be climbed was the Great White Icicle: WI3 in Little Cottonwood Canyon.
 It was climbed in the 1960s by Rick Reese and Ted Wilson.
-They used a step cutting technique to make their way up the route.
+They used a step cutting technique to climb the route.

 Interest then led to other places including Maple Canyon and Joes Valley which also offer good ice climbing.
-Maple Canyon is located in the San Pitch Mountains south of the Wasatch Mountains.
+Maple Canyon is located west of the city of Manti.
+It is in the San Pitch Mountains south of the Wasatch Mountains.
 It is known for its cobble rock climbing but during winter it becomes an icy playground.
-There are many routes but some of them require lengthy approaches.
+There are many routes but some of them may require lengthy approaches.
 Besides ice climbing, Joes Valley is known for its bouldering.
 Mixed climbing can also be found in these areas.
-Mixed Climbing is when ice and rock are climbed in combination.
-This has taken climbing to a higher level where the routes possibilities are endless.

 When to Climb